Skip to main content

 There are some downsides to be aware of as well, including:

-• Not as fast as professional monitoring.
+• It's not as fast as professional monitoring.
 If you don't have your phone with you or you are not home when an alarm goes off, there could be a delay in getting help.

 • Your attention might be elsewhere in an emergency.
 If, for example, a fire alarm goes off, you'll likely be focused on getting yourself and your family to safety before you can call 911.